jfecher/ante-website/content/blog/stable_mutable_refs.md

 Instead, the `!stable Tree` reference says we can't mutate `Tree` in an unstable way (changing it to a different variant), but we can make shape-stable mutations - and what do you know the mutation we want (incrementing an integer), is perfectly stable!

-Just to highlight the differences again, if we go back to the `dangling_refs` example, when we used `!shared` references, we got an error on the frist couple lines:
+Just to highlight the differences again, if we go back to the `dangling_refs` example, when we used `!shared` references, we got an error on the first couple lines:

 ```ante
 dangling_refs (opt: !shared Maybe String) (vec: !shared Vec I32) =